grygoriy/bruteforcedefender/README.md

 ================================

 ##Desciption
-Grails plugin enables blocking user account after few attampts with incorect credentials.
-Preventing brute-force attacks.
-Plugin works on top of Spring Security plugin
+Plugin adds functionality of blocking user account after a number of falied login, thus countering brute-force attacks.
+Plugin is working on top of configured Spring Security Core plugin with its UserDetails.

 ## Instalation
 ### dependencies